lucifersamy/Threads-and-System-V-semaphores---Producer-Consumer-Problem/README.md

 # Threads-and-System-V-semaphores---Producer-Consumer-Problem
 CSE344 – System Programming - Homework #4 - There is one supplier thread and multiple consumer threads.
 The supplier brings materials, one by one.
 And the consumers consume them, two by two.

+shortcomings: makefile -Wall flag should be in the compile phase, not in the linking phase.